-During 2018, the Company appointed an independent external firm with relevant expertise to reassess the estimated provision for asset retirement obligation.
-Based on the expert's report, the provision was reduced and a corresponding adjustment was made in the de-commissioning asset as at 31 December 2019.
+Under the Usufruct Agreement with the Ministry of Housing, the Company has an obligation to remove the plant and restore the land to its original condition.
+The Company appointed an independent external firm with relevant expertise to reassess the estimated provision for asset retirement obligation.
+Based on the expert's report, the provision is maintained.
 The movement in the provision for asset retirement obligation is as follows: